 - Full-time Student — You must be full-time student (by your university’s standards) from the time you are elected through fall semester.

 The vice presidents on the National Committee are elected each year at the National Assembly, and serve a one-year term, starting June 1 and ending May 31 of the following year.
 If you are interested in running for a vice president position on the National Committee, you’ll follow the following steps:

-If your Chapter is interested in producing FORUM, you’ll need to select an editor in chief candidate to present your bid to the National Committee at their National Assembly meeting.
+If your Chapter is interested in producing FORUM, you’ll need to select an editor in chief candidate to present your bid to the current National Committee at the National Assembly.
 Intent-to-bid forms (Word or PDF) are due the same time as candidate nomination forms and have full details about bidding requirements.
 The publications editor in chief serves a one-year term, starting June 1 and ending May 31 of the following year.

 To run for National President, you must be a member of the National Committee.
-If one or zero members of the National Committee wish to run for National President, then candidacy opens to all PRSSA members.
-In this situation, information about running for National President will be provided to all members.
-The National President serves one-year as National President and the following year as the immediate past president.
+If one or zero members of the National Committee wish to run for President, then candidacy opens to all PRSSA members.
+In this situation, information about running for President will be provided to all members.
+The President serves one-year and the following year as the Immediate Past President.
 Each term starts June 1 and ends May 31 of the following year.